cellannotation/cap-data-schema/cap-anndata-schema.md

 The string specified by the user for `[cellannotation_setname]` will be used as the pandas DataFrame column name (key) to encode the following cell annotation metadata columns in `*.obs`.

+NOTE: The `[cellannotation_setname]` `obs` column should contain human-readable, free-text cell annotation names.
+A common practice is to use shortened biological entity names that are convenient to work with in the UI.

 NOTE: A dataset may have multiple sets of cell annotations each with a  cooresponding set of cell annotation metadata, e.g. <code>'cell_type'</code> and <code>'broadclustering_celltype'</code>.

 NOTE: Certain keywords have been reserved for annotating cells: